Customized Approach to Thyroid Eye Disease Surgery

 - Orbitomalar ligament release to address the bags under the eyes

 - Cheek lift and implants (in the most complex patients)

-The upper eyebrow and upper eyelid are very important components to the aesthetic appearance and overall function for the patient.
+The upper eyebrow and upper eyelid are very important components of the aesthetic appearance and overall function for the patient.
 Improvements can be achieved in these areas through a variety of approaches.
 As an expert in the field, Dr. Douglas is able to improve the upper brow and lid utilizing a variety of approaches, depending on the needs of the patient, including:

-- Reduce the brow fullness,
+- Reduce the brow fullness

-- Camouflage the fullness, or,
+- Camouflage the fullness

 - Augment the area to achieve a better function and appearance (rare)

-- Selective decompression can be done to further improve the appearance by hiding the lacrimal gland if it is prolapsed to achieve a very smooth upper eyelid and eyebrow.
+- Selective decompression can be done to further improve the appearance by hiding the lacrimal gland if it is prolapsed to achieve a very smooth upper eyelid and eyebrow

 During a consultation with Dr. Douglas, he will evaluate the patient and determine which of the above adjunct procedures will help him achieve the surgical goals of the patient.